 2. Prepare all your supplies and get the doll ready

 Prepare all your equipment, insert the doll in an absorbant white cotton sock and plastic bag to protect her and avoid water from entering in the body.

 Ue a tablespoon or two for 70's dolls and three for 1980's dolls.
-Squeeze it on the dry hair.
+Now that your hair is combed though, lay her hair in your hand and wet it under the faucet.
+Then squeeze the Loma on the hair.
 Avoid the root holes as much as possible with both product and water.

 Move the conditioner around so every hair is coated.
 Then once again comb through top to bottom.
 This should glide with no problems.
 If you run into a snarl, clear it.

 4. Take Dawn dishwashing liquid and wash the hair

 Squeeze it and swish it but never scrub it or allow the hairs to cross or get tangled.
 Rinse it and do it again.

 I have my naked doll on a towel with her hair hanging over the sink.
 I squeeze and scrunch until the hair is clean...
 While in this position I comb through and it should be slick as a whistle.
 Sometimes I hold her straight upside down to rinse.

 5. Squeeze her hair with a towel

 Keep the same position, (lying on the sink) and squeeze to get some water weight off from it.
 Never rub or scrub.
 You can also squeeze while upside down but always be cautious to scrunch/squeeze.
 You don't want to pull out any curl.